 Shape + Proof – 8:05 p.m., Then in Fridge at 10:40 p.m.

 It was starting to get into the darker parts of the night at this point for me, but it wasn’t quite time to rest — we’ve got the dough to shape.
-Shape each resting dough to your liking3 and place them into flour-dusted bannetons or kitchen bowls lined with a tea towel.
-Place these each into a plastic bag and let rest on the counter for 1 hour at room temperature (70°F/21°C).
+Shape each resting dough to your liking and place them into flour-dusted bannetons or kitchen bowls lined with a tea towel.
+Place these each into a plastic bag and rest on the counter for 1 hour at room temperature (70°F/21°C).
 If it’s warm where you are, leave the dough out just for 30 minutes before placing it into the fridge.
-We want to get that final proof off to a good start before popping into the fridge as the typical home fridge runs somewhere around 38°F (3°C).
+We want to get that final proof off to a good start before popping it into the fridge, as the typical home fridge runs somewhere around 38°F (3°C).

 After this rest on the counter, you should have noticed your dough rise just a bit with some air bubbles on top and possibly at the sides.
 Place your bannetons with wrap into the fridge to proof overnight; we will bake these in the morning.